librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

 **SELinux**
 > if you're using SELinux you need to allow nginx to write into logs directory.
 > semanage tool is a part of policycoreutils-python, so if don't have it, you can install it
+> Please note that running LibreNMS with SELinux is still experimental and we cannot guarantee that everything will be working fine for now.

 ```bash
     yum install policycoreutils-python